MayShortReads17: Artistic Temperament

 said Koriko perfectly still.

 Stix nodded, his prickly head tracing the clock’s path from 9 to 3 and back.
 Now that they were here, he was quite excited.
 He jerkily bade Koriko goodbye and stepped into the Factory.
 He had a meeting with the forespirit GoombleGomp who he had been told was mighty fearsome.
-Stix squared its first layer sticks, jutted out its second layer and strode confidently to find Goomble.
+Stix squared his first layer sticks, jutted out his second layer and strode confidently to find Goomble.
 Accolades apart, he had his own achievements.
 He was sure it wasn’t everyday the Fear Factory saw a former Death Designer.

 Goomble was waiting for him, blobbing next to a canister-filling machine, watching the pure liquid fear pour into the can.
 It oozed in his direction, showing the proper respect but its colour didn’t turn the green that it should have, had it been genuine.
 Stix chose to ignore that.
 He was new here after all and he wanted them to like him.
 They spent the early part of the night touring the factory as Goomble oozed out the various functions.